Cross-View-Prediction: Exploring Contrastive Feature for Hyperspectral Image Classification: Introduction

 \section{Introduction}

 Hyperspectral Image (HSI) classification problem is a fundamental task for most applications in remote sensing areas.
-This task has gained significant improvements from the deep learning technology for its powerful feature extraction ability.
-Some typical supervised feature extraction methods were developed for HSI classification, such as 1D-CNN\cite{hu2015deep}, 2D-CNN\cite{gao2018convolution}, 3D-CNN\cite{chen2016deep}, RNN\cite{mou2017deep}, SSRN\cite{zhong2017spectral}, adaptive spectral-spatial multiscale contextual feature extraction\cite{wang2020adaptive}, FullyContNet\cite{wang2021fully}.
-The basic idea of these methods is to learn spatial and spectral representation features from enough data with ground truth labels.
-An ideal dataset is crucial to good classification performance.
+In recent years, this task has gained significant improvements from the deep learning technology for its powerful feature extraction ability.
+Some representative supervised feature extraction methods were developed for HSI classification task, such as deep convolutional neural networks (1D-CNN)\cite{hu2015deep}, deep recurrent neural networks (RNN)\cite{mou2017deep}, spectral-spatial residual network (SSRN)\cite{zhong2017spectral}, spectral-spatial multiscale feature extraction\cite{wang2020adaptive}, fully contextual network (FullyContNet)\cite{wang2021fully}, sparse and low-rank graph for discriminant analysis (SLGDA)\cite{li2016sparse}, supervised deep feature extraction (S-CNN)\cite{liu2017supervised}.
+The basic idea of these methods is to learn spatial and spectral features from adequate data with labels.
+An ideal training dataset is crucial to good classification performance.

-But there are two main disadvantages of these supervised learning methods for the HSI classification task.
-Firstly, supervised methods have high requirements for datasets.
-Features learned by supervised methods may easily suffer from the difference between the distribution of labeled samples and the real samples.
-If there are not enough labels, the performance will decrease a lot.
-However, it is hard to provide enough HSI datasets for supervised methods, and the collection of HSI data is expensive.
+However, these supervised learning methods have two main disadvantages for the HSI classification task.
+Firstly, supervised methods have high requirements for training datasets.
+Features learned by supervised methods may easily suffer from the distribution gap between training and testing samples, leading to a significant discrepancy between the training and testing accuracy.
+And it is not practical to provide adequate HSI data to solve this problem, where the collection of labeled HSI data is expensive.
 Secondly, supervised methods usually have poor generalization ability in HSI tasks.
-Models trained by the supervised techniques are generally only applicable to the current labeled HSI dataset.
-So researchers started to move research focus into unsupervised learning.
+Generally, models trained by these supervised techniques are only applicable to their current labeled dataset and oriented task.
+So researchers started to move research focus into unsupervised learning for the HSI classification task.